-We believe that a sustainable business strategy that integrates Environmental, Social, and Governance ("ESG") considerations is key to creating long-term value for our shareholders and our other stakeholders.
-We have a long history of integrating ESG considerations into our mission, business strategy, and operations, and considering the impact we have on our communities and stakeholders.
-Our board of directors exercises oversight of ESG matters, and our board, executive management team and employees are dedicated to the development and continued advancement of an ESG strategy.
-To that end, this year, we will be conducting our first sustainability assessment to identify the most impactful ESG issues for our company and our stakeholders.
-Through this process, we will identify several strategic focus areas that we intend to integrate into our long-term corporate strategy and business objectives over time.
+We believe that a sustainable business strategy that integrates environmental, social and governance (ESG) considerations is key to creating long-term value for our stockholders and other stakeholders.
+We have a long history of integrating ESG considerations into our mission, business strategy, and operations, and considering the impact we have on our communities.
+We are focused on addressing these issues, both risks and opportunities, through our corporate strategy.
+By operating our advertising platforms in a responsible manner, engaging and developing our diverse workforce, and reducing our environmental impact, we aim to provide more sustainable products and services that deliver long-term value for our clients, employees, communities, investors, and other stakeholders.